 Guests will be required to wear a mask upon arrival to the restaurant and keep their mask on until they are seated in the dining room.
 Unfortunately all guests will not be permitted to enter our kitchen.

-Hand Sanitizer will be available upon request at and away from guest’s tables, at any time, via amenity kit.
+Hand Sanitizer will be available upon request at all times.

 A wine list will be emailed the day of their reservation for them to read on their own personal device.

 The Dining Room will be limited to 14 tables; all tables are at least 6 feet away from each other.
 Every table will be sanitized and disinfected upon guests’ departure.

 Employees will not open the doors of guest vehicles and there are no valet services.

 Guests requesting bell service will be assisted and the bell cart sanitized after each use.